Large crowd of visitors at Pennypack Park sparks Philadelphia police response

-"We got to go an hour away, minimum," said Andy Hernandez of Patterson, New Jersey.
+"We got to go an hour away, minimum," said Andy Hernandez of Paterson, New Jersey.

 Hernandez, like many, traveled from out of town and said it was word of mouth that attracted him and his family to the area this weekend.